Rafe/rafe.github.com/source/_posts/2015-10-03-lets-build-react-dot-js.markdown

 React Element is data.
 Includes content type, property and child elements.
 Content type includes React DOM or React Class, React DOM is usually what we can find in render() method, React Class is the custom class that we wrote for application logic.

 React Component is an instance.
-It contains element, render React DOM element to to html, handle events, manage state and update DOM when state changes.
+It contains element, render React DOM element to html, handle events, manage state and update DOM when state changes.

 ```javascript
 var ReactElement = function(type, props) {